 Once a mission is launched you are off to cause mayhem on a 4 lane highway.
 Visuals are great with the cars looking very detailed and the explosions being quite satisfying.
 The surrounding landscape is pretty barren, to be expected with this setting, with enough features to make it visually interesting as you zip along.
 I really enjoyed the environments where the visibility was limited by the weather.
 At this point in the game, the music works well with the ongoing combat.

-As I said earlier this is a mix between car combat and rail shooter, you are locked to the 4 lanes, switching between lanes by tapping the default A and D keys, with only going off the highway for short period due to force, typically by being rammed or from weapons fire.
+Dark Future is a mix between car combat and rail shooter, you are locked to the 4 lanes, switching between lanes by tapping the default A and D keys, with only going off the highway for short period due to force, typically by being rammed or from weapons fire.
 You can however also accelerate and slam the car into reverse when needed.
 Once you are forced off the highway a timer starts and if you cannot get back on the road quickly enough you are fined and placed there.
 If you flip your car, you will flip over at some point… sometimes 8 or 9 times in a row, you can call for a tow to set you back upright on the highway which again costs a fee taken from your mission reward if you are successful.